 This is why Paul instructs us in Romans, “So you too consider yourselves dead to sin, but alive to God in Christ Jesus“(Romans 6:11).

 It is our faith in the power of God that sets us free in Christ.
 Whether you know it or not, believing you are in Christ, and that being there you have been raised up with him is what sets us free from sin.
 Believing you are righteous in Christ is the key that unlocks the power of grace in your life.
 It is grace that overcomes sin.
 It’s like magic, for lack of a better expression.
 Believing is the key because that is what the scriptures say about the one who believes.
 In Christ, you are what he is.

 His love is your love.

 His dominion over the forces of evil is yours.

 But, YOU MUST BELIEVE!
 When you do you will feel it.
 You will know what I am talking about.
-All fear will leave when you realize that the Father loves you just the way he does Jesus.
+All fear will leave when you realize that the Father loves you the way he loves Jesus.
 In fact, now that I think about it, that is the first thing you should come to understand.
 God loves you.
 It doesn’t matter what you have done in your past.
 It doesn’t matter who you are.
 God loves you without reservation or hesitation.
 Once you KNOW this, everything will be different.